Well: History

-Very early neolithic wells are known from the Eastern Mediterranean: The oldest reliably dated well is from the pre-pottery neolithic (PPN) site of Kissonerga-Mylouthkia on Cyprus.
+Very early Neolithic wells are known from the Eastern Mediterranean.
+The oldest reliably dated well is from the pre-pottery neolithic (PPN) site of Kissonerga-Mylouthkia on Cyprus.
 At around 8400 BC a shaft (well 116) of circular diameter was driven through limestone to reach an aquifer at a depth of 8 m.
 Well 2070 from Kissonerga-Mylouthkia, dating to the late PPN, reaches a depth of 13 m.
 Other slightly younger wells are known from this site and from neighbouring Parekklisha-Shillourokambos.
 A first stone lined well of 5.5 m depth is documented from a drowned final PPN (c.
-7000 BC) site at ‘Atlit-Yam off the coast near modern Haifa in Israel.
+7000 BC) site at 'Atlit-Yam off the coast near modern Haifa in Israel.

-Wood-lined wells are known from the early Neolithic Linear Pottery culture, for example in Ostrov, Czech Republic, dated 5265 BC, Kückhoven (an outlying centre of Erkelenz), dated 5090 BC, and Eythra in Schletz (an outlying centre of Asparn an der Zaya) in Austria, dated 5200 BC.
+Wood-lined wells are known from the early Neolithic Linear Pottery culture, for example in Ostrov, Czech Republic, dated 5265 BC, Kückhoven (an outlying centre of Erkelenz), dated 5300 BC, and Eythra in Schletz (an outlying centre of Asparn an der Zaya) in Austria, dated 5200 BC.

-Some of the earliest evidence of water wells is located in China.
-The neolithic Chinese discovered and made extensive use of deep drilled groundwater for drinking.
+The Neolithic Chinese discovered and made extensive use of deep drilled groundwater for drinking.
 The Chinese text The Book of Changes, originally a divination text of the Western Zhou dynasty (1046 -771 BC), contains an entry describing how the ancient Chinese maintained their wells and protected their sources of water.
 A well excavated at the Hemedu excavation site was believed to have been built during the neolithic era.
 The well was cased by four rows of logs with a square frame attached to them at the top of the well.
 60 additional tile wells southwest of Beijing are also believed to have been built around 600 BC for drinking and irrigation.